DEV7879/Movify/README.md

 ## Documentation
-A complete project report for the system with a use case diagram, web flow, ER diagram, wireframes, etc can be found here: [Next Up | Project Report](/documents/ProjectReport.docx.pdf).
+A complete project report for the system with a use case diagram, web flow, ER diagram, wireframes, etc can be found here: [Movify | Project Report](/documents/ProjectReport.docx.pdf).

-A short and crisp version of the documentation can be found here: [Next Up | Documentation](/documents/Documentation.pdf).
+A short and crisp version of the documentation can be found here: [Movify | Documentation](/documents/Documentation.pdf).

-A presentation for the project can be found here: [Next Up | Presentation](/documents/Presentation.pdf).
+A presentation for the project can be found here: [Movify | Presentation](/documents/Presentation.pdf).

 <br><hr>
-Thank you, Microsoft Team for such a wonderful mentorship program ❤️
+Thank you ❤️